michael-mckenna/XKCDalizer/README.md

 Uses tfidf cosine to evaluate queries and find the most relevant xkcd's.
 Hosted on Heroku @ xkcdalizer.herokuapp.com

-This is also the firt implementation of a search API for xkcd (at least that I could find at the time).
+This is also the first implementation of a search API for xkcd (at least that I could find at the time).

 ### Usage